Irreducible modules for equivariant map superalgebras and their extensions

 For any Lie superalgebra $\g = \lie g_{\bar0} \oplus \lie g_{\bar1}$, the subspace $\g_{\bar0}$ inherits the structure of a Lie algebra and the subspace $\g_{\bar1}$ inherits the structure of a $\g_{\bar 0}$-module.
 A finite-dimensional simple Lie superalgebra $\lie g$ is said to be classical if the $\lie g_{\bar0}$-module $\lie g_{\bar1}$ is completely reducible.
 Otherwise it is said to be of Cartan type.
 When $\g$ is a classical Lie superalgebra, the $\lie g_{\bar0}$-module $\lie g_{\bar1}$ is either irreducible or a direct sum of two irreducible modules.
-In the first case, $\lie g$ is said to be of type II, and in the second case, $\lie g$ is said to be of type I. A classical Lie superalgebra is said to be basic if it admits an even nondegenerate invariant bilinear form.
-Otherwise, it is said to be basic; otherwise, it is said to be strange.
+In the first case, $\lie g$ is said to be of type II, and in the second case, $\lie g$ is said to be of type I. If a classical Lie superalgebra admits an even nondegenerate invariant bilinear form, then it is said to be basic; otherwise, it is said to be strange.
 Table \ref{table} summarizes the classification of finite-dimensional simple Lie superalgebras with nonzero odd parts proved by V.~Kac in \cite[Theorem~5]{kac77}.